On this page

 Formal assessment of staff

-At your client’s staging date, they must carry out a formal assessment of their staff to work out their automatic enrolment duties for individual members of staff, see step '3.
+When your client starts to have duties, they must carry out a formal assessment of their staff to work out their automatic enrolment duties for individual members of staff - see step '3.
 Checking who to enrol' on how to do this.

 Once this is done, your client must ensure eligible staff are enrolled by sending their pension scheme the information they need to make them active members of the scheme.
-Your client has six weeks from their staging date to do this (unless postponement is being used, see below).
+This should be done as quickly as possible.

 Staff may wish to join, opt in or opt out of (or leave) a scheme and in each case you’ll need to understand what your client needs to do.
 For staff who ask to: